lolout1/lolout1/README.md

 - Learning C++ 17/20
 - Learning distributed systems and building more impactful projects

-## 🌱 When I'm Not Coding

-When I am tired of programming, I enjoy traveling, reading, exercising, gardening, and various outdoor board sports.

 ---

 📫 Feel free to reach out!